 Also, if you’re hiking in the jungle, you don’t want to be walking in soggy socks and shoes which take forever to dry.
 We love our KEEN hiking sandals and you can read our in-depth guide to what are the best shoes for Costa Rica.

 You need to bring mosquito repellent for Costa Rica.
 The coasts are the worst places for mosquitoes and there are a few serious diseases you can catch like dengue fever.
 There are also other little bugs that bite like gnats.
-Mosquitoes are not found in elevations above around 1500 meters but they are everywhere else.
+Mosquitoes are not found in elevations above around 1500 meters (4900 feet) but they are everywhere else.

 Our recommendations: You can find mosquito repellent in the supermarkets but we recommend bringing your own as it is very expensive here and they don’t have a ton of natural options.
 We’ve been using Bullfrog Mosquito Coast and Sunscreen which is DEET free with SPF 30 and it really works for us.
 You can read about our favorite mosquito repellent products and more information in this Costa Rica mosquitoes post.

 Sunscreen is also a must and bring at least SPF 30.
 Costa Rica is only 8-12 degrees from the equator so even if you’re going to the cloud forest or visiting during rainy season, you will still need sunscreen.